randycoulman/mix_test_interactive/README.md

 ## Installation

-The package can be installed by adding `mix_test_interactive` to your list of dependencies in `mix.exs`:
+`mix test.interactive` can be added as a dependency to your project, or it can be run from an Elixir script without being added to your project.

+### Installing as a Dependency

+To install `mix test.interactive` as a dependency of your project, making it available to anyone working in the project, add `mix_test_interactive` to the list of dependencies in your project's `mix.exs` file:

 ```elixir
 def deps do